leprechaunne/Python/Chapter 1/README.md

 Basic mathematical operations.
 Sort of poorly formatted, but I think that was largely the point.
 The messy equations help solidify how python Order of Operations works.
 ####ex3_extra.py
 	Just a random math problem, as prompted by the study drills section.
+###ex4.py
+Practical example of calculations using variables and clean outputs.

 ## Tests
 None so far